zkan/hashnode-backup/ckrqh8ne50e6o0ls16hpo0c7u.md

 ### Create a BigQueryExecuteOperator Task to Run Query

-Finally, we've come to the point we can use the [BigQueryExecuteQueryOperator](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/_api/airflow/providers/google/cloud/operators/bigquery/index.html#airflow.providers.google.cloud.operators.bigquery.BigQueryExecuteQueryOperator). 🎉
+Finally, we've come to the point we can use the [BigQueryExecuteQueryOperator](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/_api/airflow/providers/google/cloud/operators/bigquery/index.html#airflow.providers.google.cloud.operators.bigquery.BigQueryExecuteQueryOperator). 🎉 Yes, it may take some time for the first time we want to use an external system to set up.
+However, once you did it, it'll be easier afterwards. 🙂

 Suppose I wanna find top 5 coffee brands with this query: